xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 131072
      - Llama 3.2-Vision instruction-tuned models are optimized for visual recognition, image reasoning, captioning, and answering general questions about an image...

+   * - :ref:`llama-3.3-instruct <models_llm_llama-3.3-instruct>`
+     - chat, tools
+     - 131072
+     - The Llama 3.3 instruction tuned models are optimized for dialogue use cases and outperform many of the available open source chat models on common industry benchmarks..

    * - :ref:`minicpm-2b-dpo-bf16 <models_llm_minicpm-2b-dpo-bf16>`
      - chat
      - 4096